Translate

 On my 2nd tub I found a 3/4 pvc pipe that screwed right in and found an attachment that goes from 3/4” to 1/2” and with just those 2 pieces it was enough for the overflow to work.
 I haven’t got 4” flexible irrigation Tubing to make sure it’s at the tight height so I’m not 100% sure on the overflow level.
 But with those 2 pieces I was able to install it in seconds.

 Thankfully I installed it before it rained so I can see the water level and how well it holds it.
 Once it stops raining, I’ll post an update.
+(Update: new idea and water level worked great and I used it on a third galvanized tub. )

 Add the soil, worms, compost and plants